serverfarmer/serverfarmer/README.md

 # Owner-specific data

-Farmer repository contains no customer passwords, private keys etc. However it contains sensitive files related to the owner (Tomasz Klim or Klim Baron Business Solutions Sp. z o.o.).
+Server Farmer repository contains no customer passwords, private keys etc. However it contains sensitive files related to the owner (Tomasz Klim or Klim Baron Business Solutions Sp. z o.o.).
 If you want to fork this repository, you probably will want to change them: